liebharc/faas-kubernetes-starter/README.md

 ## Steps

 For the production steps we use leaf.cloud as example.
 Why?
-Because they really on an open technology stack.
+Because they rely on an open technology stack.
 This way you can find other cloud providers and the steps should be similar.

 |                     | Dev                                                                             | Prod                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ------------------- | ------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |